BaranIga/BAZY-DANYCH/lab_06.md

 # zadanie 1.1

-create table kreatura as select * from wikingowie.kreatura;
+'''create table kreatura as select * from wikingowie.kreatura;'''

 create table zasob as select * from wikingowie.zasob;